-Asian Liver Center is currently hiring for the 2019 Summer Internship Program.
-Please see below the details.
+Asian Liver Center is currently hiring for the 2021 Summer Internship Cohort!

-If you would like to be notified when applications are open for future summer or academic year roles, please sign up on the Asian Liver Center Internship Interest Form.
+If you would like to be notified when applications are open for future summer or academic terms, please sign up on the Asian Liver Center Internship Interest Form.

 CLICK ON ROLES FOR DETAILS AND CONTACTS

+Plan and implement virtual community outreach and advocacy activities.
 Coordinate educational resources for physicians, nurses and patients; community associations; and more.
-Planning and implementation of advocacy events in local communities.
-Additional projects include educational outreach at community health fairs, festivals, and other community events.
+Conduct desk review and patient interview for community research.
+Implement outreach at community health fairs, festivals, and other community events shall the situation allows.

 This internship provides excellent experience for careers in global and community health, program management/coordination/development, and advocacy.
 The intern will assist with our perinatal program that seeks to eliminate mother-to-child transmission of hepatitis B and protect infected mothers from disease complications.